 Our growth may be affected if we are unable to find or complete suitable acquisitions.
-We have augmented the growth of our business with a number of acquisitions and we plan to continue to acquire appropriate businesses, products and services.
+We have augmented the growth of our business with a number of acquisitions and we plan to continue to acquire appropriate businesses, products, and services.
 This strategy depends on our ability to identify, negotiate and finance suitable acquisitions.
 Merger and acquisition activity in our industry has affected the availability and pricing of such acquisitions.
 If we are unable to acquire suitable acquisition candidates, we may experience slower growth.

 Acquisitions subject us to risks and may be costly and difficult to integrate.
-Acquisitions are difficult to evaluate, and our due diligence may not identify all potential liabilities or valuation issues.
+On August 5, 2022, we entered into an Agreement and Plan of Merger to acquire 100% of the equity interests of Payrailz, LLC, which offers digital payment capabilities, including real-time person-to-person ("P2P") payments.
+The acquisition is anticipated to close on August 31, 2022, subject to the satisfaction of customary closing conditions.
+Acquisitions, including the Payrailz acquisition, are difficult to evaluate, and our due diligence may not identify all potential liabilities or valuation issues.
 We may also be subject to risks related to cybersecurity incidents or vulnerabilities of the acquired company and the acquired systems.
-We may not be able to successfully integrate acquired companies.
+We may not be able to successfully integrate Payrailz or any other acquired companies.
 We may encounter problems with the integration of new businesses, including: financial control and computer system compatibility; unanticipated costs and liabilities; unanticipated quality or customer problems with acquired products or services; differing regulatory and industry standards; diversion of management's attention; adverse effects on existing business relationships with suppliers and customers; loss of key employees; and significant depreciation and amortization expenses related to acquired assets.
-To finance future acquisitions, we may have to increase our borrowing or sell equity or debt securities to the public.
-If we fail to integrate our acquisitions, our business, financial condition and results of operations could be materially and adversely affected.
+To finance the Payrailz acquisition or other future acquisitions, we may have to increase our borrowing or sell equity or debt securities to the public.
+If we fail to integrate our acquisitions, our business, financial condition, and results of operations could be materially and adversely affected.
 Failed acquisitions could also produce material and unpredictable impairment charges as we review our acquired assets.